firebase/firebase-android-sdk/firebase-firestore/README.md

 ./gradlew -PprojectsToPublish="firebase-firestore" firebasePublish
 ```

-This will build an `m2repository.zip` under `build/`, which contains a locally
+This will build a `m2repository.zip` under `build/`, which contains a locally
 built Firestore SDK.

 This way you can pick up updates/fixes before official releases.